Explore health content from A to Z.

 Lips or fingers turning blue

-Peak flow is less than 50 percent of the child's personal best
+If you or your child monitor asthma with peak flow readings, a peak flow less than 50 percent of your child's personal best

 If you answer “yes” to either of the questions below, your child’s asthma may not be in control.
-Work with your child’s healthcare provider to improve the plan.
+Work with your child’s health care provider to make changes to his or her treatment plan.
 Discuss any problems that make it hard for you or your child to stick to the plan.

 Does your child need to use his quick-relief inhaler more than 2 times a week (other than before exercise)?